solangegueiros/brz-token-bridge/docs/Bridge.md

 This function update the BRZ token.

-Only owner can call it,
+Only owner can call it.
-which is the address defined in constructor: DEFAULT_ADMIN_ROLE or another address added in this role.

 Can not be called if the Bridge is paused.

 Parameters: address of new BRZ token

 Returns: bool - true if it is sucessful

-Requires:
+Requirements:
 - The token address must not be a zero address.

 Emit the event `TokenChanged(tokenAddress)`.